 Of course, these are the initial items to get started.
 There are also maps, and miniatures, and a DM screen, and all manner of additional items both players and DMs can use to help increase immersion of the fun at the table.

-Finding groups to play with is one of the biggest challenges facing newcomers to D&D. First check your local community boards at schools and libraries to see if anyone is holding game sessions at these locations.Â
+Finding groups to play with is one of the biggest challenges facing newcomers to D&D. First check your local community boards at schools and libraries to see if anyone is holding game sessions at these locations.
+You can also chat with your local friendly game store to see if they run D&D sessions on the weekends or after school.

 Alternatively, you might like to check out Dungeons & Dragons Australia on Facebook or Discord.
 We have a thriving community of folks looking for new players, as well as a safe and welcoming space for new players to post about what they're looking for in a new group.